taterbase/otalk-server/README.md

         sudo cp prosody.cfg.lua /etc/prosody/

-5. Allow access to port 5281
+5. Allow access to port 5281.
+Proxying to hide the port would be best (eg, use `wss://HOST/xmpp-websocket`).

 ## To use &yet authentication